daviddonna/minform/README.rst

     next_form = MyForm(first_name=b'Foo', last_name=b'Barsson', age=100)
     packed = next_form.pack()
     assert packed == b'Foo\x00\x00\x00\x00\x00\x00\x00Barsson\x00\x00\x00\x64'

+Because the library is built on ``struct``, binary serializations of a form's data are in fixed-length buffers.
+This makes them easier to store, and easy to map onto relatively naive serializations of C structs.
+It also allows for clear documentation of the binary format.

 For more detailed examples, read the full docs at https://minform.readthedocs.org.
 (Coming soon!)